 Contact email@example.com with any questions regarding submission of documents.

 Students may be eligible to receive advanced credit for exams passed during secondary school.
-If you took one of the above exams while in secondary school, visit www.american.edu/admissions/examcredit.cfm for full details on AU exam policies.
+If you took IB, A level, AP, Arbitur, CAPE, or French Baccalaureate exams while in secondary school, visit www.american.edu/admissions/examcredit.cfm for full details on AU exam policies.

 Course work at AU requires strong skills in the English language and academic preparedness.
 All applicants (including U.S. citizens) whose first language is not English are required to demonstrate a satisfactory level of English proficiency.